 Gustav Adolf Day is celebrated in Sweden each year on 6 November.
 On this day only a special pastry, with a chocolate medallion of the king, is sold.
-The day is also an official flag day in the Swedish calendar.
-In Finland, the day is celebrated as svenska dagen or ruotsalaisuuden päivä, swedishness day, and is a customary flag day.
+Additionally, the day is also an official flag day in the Swedish calendar.
+In Finland, the day is celebrated as svenska dagen or ruotsalaisuuden päivä, “swedishness day,” and is a customary flag day.
 In both countries, November 6 is the name day for Gustav Adolf (9 December 1594–6 November 1632 O.S.), one of the few exceptional name days in the year.

 1406 Pope Innocent VII (b. ca. 1336) died.